 History and Original Purpose

 The Blue Lacy dog was originally bred by the Lacy family in 1858.
-Exactly how the breed was developed still remains a bit of a mystery according to some sources.
+Exactly how the breed was developed still remains a bit of a mystery according to many sources.

 It was originally used to herd and round up wild hogs for slaughter.